SuddenlyHazel/hazel-docs/drafts/social-software-organizations.md

 So, people think there is a problem, but what exactly is it?
 Well, its complicated, but here are a few I've identified.

-1. The product has negative long term or second degree effects.
+#### The product has negative long term or second degree effects.

+This applies to platforms like Facebook, Instagram, Twitter.
+For example, optimizing to maximize user attention at all costs.
+Or, accidentally creating mechanisms that promote the spread of reactionary content (optimizing for engagement).

-2. The product helps creators make money, but:
+#### The product helps creators make money, but..

-	1. The return is very little
+1. The return is very little.
-	2. The platform it too prohibitive
+2. The platform it too prohibitive.
 3. Too unstable.
+(I was very successful, but fell out of favor with the algorithm.)
+(Took feature I needed for success)

+Issues of return apply to platforms like Instacart, Uber, Lyft.
+Issues with prohibitive content and being too unstable apply to platforms like Twitch, or YouTube.

-3. The product is a marketplace, but:
+#### The product is a marketplace, but:

-	1. The fee structure is misaligned
+1. The fee structure is too aggressive
 2. The rules are applied selectively
-4. Users voices aren't heard.
+3. Users voices aren't heard.

+This applies to platforms like the Apple App Store, or Google Playstore.

 Next, I argue that these issues are caused by at least one of the following:

 1. You're the product.
+	1. Facebook
+	2. Instagram
+	3. Twitch
+	4. YouTube
+	5. Spotify (Artists)
-2. You're not paying the bills.
+2. You make money, but you're not paying the bills.
-3. You're paying the bills,
+	1. YouTube
+	2. Twitch
+	3. Uber / Lyft
+	4. Spotify (Artists)
+3. Captive Marketplace or Walled Garden
+	1. Apple App Store
+	2. Google Play Store
+	3. Amazon Marketplace
+	4. Uber / Lyft
+4. Greenfield
+	1. OnlyFans
+	2. Patreon
+5. Prohibitive Entry
+	1. OnlyFans
+	2. Venmo
+	3. CashApp